tutebatti/folder_labels/README.md

 ## Idea

-Print labels for folders (the non-digital ones, holding paper and stuff).
+Create labels for folders (the non-digital ones, holding paper and stuff).

 Each label holds: